-Laura and Chiara joined ESC voluntarism project in Ioannina, at our organisation Youth Center of Epirus.
+Laura, Chiara, and Alphonse joined ESC voluntarism project in Ioannina, at our organisation Youth Center of Epirus.
 Their main activities were to implement recreational and non-formal educational activities for asylum seeker children and teenagers, and to work on digital content creation on asylum seeker integration related themes.
 Below, you can read her testimony and see photos of her experience in Ioannina!

 The activity is part of the project "Agios Athanasios" which is supported by the European Commission and is under the European Solidarity Corps programme.